 In several instances, growling merely represents a cat with a lot of personality!
 Cats can be sassy pets.
 He may just be growling to communicate his distaste for something, whether it be you or someone else’s behavior, a certain type of food, etc.

 Physical pain is another reason cats growl.
-My cat unfortunately had a tumor grow on her colon.
-Every time she attempted to defecate, she would growl because of the pain.
+My cat, unfortunately, had a tumor growing on her colon.
+She would growl every time she attempted to defecate because of the pain.

 Therefore, growling can almost be a type of coping mechanism.
 If you pet them in a painful spot, they will likely growl at you.